gigalixir/gigalixir-cli/docs/source/main.rst

 Limits
 ======

 Gigalixir is designed for Elixir/Phoenix apps and it is common for Elixir/Phoenix apps to have many connections open at a time and to have connections open for long periods of time.
-Because of this, we do not limit the number of concurrent connections or the duration of each connection.
+Because of this, we do not limit the number of concurrent connections or the duration of each connection[1].

 We also know that Elixir/Phoenix apps are designed to be long-lived and potentially store state in-memory so we do not restart replicas arbitrarily.
 In fact, replicas should not restart at all, unless there is an extenuating circumstance that requires it.
 For apps that require extreme high availability, we suggest that your app be able to handle node restarts just as you would for any app not running on Gigalixir.

+[1] Because Gigalixir runs on Google Compute Engine, you may bump into an issue with connections that stay idle for 10m.
+For more information and how to work around it, see https://cloud.google.com/compute/docs/troubleshooting

 Monitoring
 ==========